tuckerparon/best-xi/FAQ.md

 ### What does it mean if all players are at 0 for a stat on the radar plot?
 If all players are at 0 for a stat, it means every player had the same value for that stat in the data provided.
 There was no difference to compare for that metric among the selected players.

+**Example:**
+If all compared players have 1 goal, the radar plot will show 0 for this metric for everyone, indicating no difference in this stat.

+---

+### During data processing, do you only factor in the games that the players played in that position?
+Yes.
+Best.XI only includes games where each player played the selected position (or grouped position) for analysis and scoring.
+This ensures that all comparisons are fair and position-specific.

+**Example:**
+If you are comparing players for the "Left Winger" position, and a player played 10 games in total but only 4 as a Left Winger, only those 4 games will be used for their stats and scoring in the comparison.
+The other 6 games (played in different positions) are ignored for this analysis.

+---